The Cherokee gets a new look as part of a mid-cycle overhaul for the latest model year.

 All three systems offer brake-based torque vectoring that reduces understeer, and are also equipped with a Selec-Trac traction control system with five different modes - Auto, Snow, Sport, Sand/Mud and Rock - designed to maximize traction in a variety of conditions.

 Additionally, a unique rear-axle disconnect feature helps to save fuel by switching to 2WD mode when full 4x4 capability isn't needed.

-The Sport comes standard with A/C, power windows and locks, a six-speaker AM/FM stereo with AUX and USB inputs in addition to an SD card reader, Uconnect with 5.0-inch touchscreen, cruise control, Bluetooth connectivity, remote keyless entry, LED running lights, LED taillights and 17-inch steel wheels.
+The Latitude comes standard with A/C, power windows and locks, a six-speaker AM/FM stereo with AUX and USB inputs in addition to an SD card reader, Uconnect with 7.0-inch touchscreen, cruise control, Bluetooth connectivity, remote keyless entry, LED running lights, LED taillights and 17-inch steel wheels.
 An available Cold Weather Group brings heated front seats, a heated steering wheel, heated exterior mirrors and a windshield wiper de-icer, while stand-alone options include a CD player, satellite radio and alloy wheels.

 The off-road-focused Trailhawk proudly wears Jeep's Trail-Rated emblem and boasts a more exterior aggressive design with skid plates front and back, red tow hoods and model-specific trim inside and out.
 The Trailhawk also boasts smaller bumpers on both ends that improve its approach and departure angles, and the Active Drive Lock four-wheel-drive system comes standard.
 Inside, it features Uconnect Access with 8.4-inch touchscreen and satellite radio; the premium sound system and Comfort/Convenience group can be spec'd.